 - To delete Amazon RDS Amazon Relational Database Service (Amazon RDS) resources, see Deleting a DB instance.

 - To delete Amazon RDS snapshots, see Deleting a snapshot.

 - To delete retained automated backups of DB instances, see Working with backups.

-Important: To delete a DB instance or DB snapshot that has deletion protection enabled, you must modify the instance and disable deletion protection.
+Important: To delete a DB instance or DB snapshot that has deletion protection activated, you must modify the instance and deactivate deletion protection.